§450.1. Electronic authorization and distribution of public assistance benefits and services

 (3) Training of department personnel.

-(4) Instruction of recipients in the use of the system.
+(4) Instructions for recipients on how to use the system.

-(5) Instruction of retailers and other participants in the program in the use of the
+(5) Instructions for retailers and other participants in the program on how to use the

 system.